Xophmeister/jsSelecta/README.md

 node.js.
 The same tests are done in each environment using a quick and dirty comparator: Nothing fancy!

+Note that the browser-based testers use jQuery.
+This is just for the sake of DOM manipulation (i.e., updating the view) and, in the case of the inline version, loading the tests from a JSON file.

 ### `selecta.rewind()`
 This is a (shallow copying) synonym for `Array.reverse()`, it has no real value beyond providing the ability to call: